cswartzvi/hamilton/examples/feature_engineering/feature_engineering_multiple_contexts/scenario_2/README.md

 you'd be performing inference, that doesn't makse sense.
 So for the online case, in this example, they are "omitted" from being nodes in the online context via `@config.when_not_in`.
-Instead, they are populated via the `online_loader.py` which goes to the feature store for them. `fastapi_server.py` then is a little simpler than in Scenario (1), as it just delegates all work to Hamilton for getting features.
+Instead, they are populated via the `online_loader.py` which goes to the feature store for them. `fastapi_server.py` then is a little simpler than in Scenario (1), as it just delegates all work to Apache Hamilton for getting features.

 ## online_loader.py
 Contains logic to load raw data in an online context from a feature store.
 It also contains functions to pull